jbadelson/covid_la/README.md

 LDH is currently updating their dashboard once a day at noon.
 This script should be run after the update to capture the data for each day.
 If it is run multiple times per day, it will overwrite any previous data for the day with the updated data.

-My goal is to update the CSV files in this repository will be every day.
+My goal is to update the CSV files in this repository every day, as soon after the noon update as possible.
+This will often be within minutes but may take longer if LDH updates their schema, any problems are detected in the data or other work takes priority.

 If you have questions about this data or find it useful, please email Jeff Adelson at jadelson@theadvocate.com.